syntevo/syntevo.github.io/SmartSVN/HowTos/SASL-Configuring-a-simple-repository-Windows-.md

 2. Select `Project | Check Out...`

 3. Use this repository URL
-    svn://SERVER/TestRepository
+    `svn://SERVER/TestRepository`

 4. Complete the other wizard steps as usual.

-5. If you receive error 'Unable to connect to a repository at URL
+5. If you receive error 'Unable to connect to a repository at URL'

     -   You're having some basic connection problem, and this is beyond the scope of this guide.